-There are many times when being small can give you an advantage when seeking to remain efficient or win customers, but there are others when appearing to be larger than you actually are is a wiser strategy.
-So how can a small business create the illusion of being bigger?
+There are times when being small can give you an advantage, but there are others when appearing to be larger than you actually are is a wiser strategy.
+But how can a small business create the illusion of being bigger?

 1 Build your brand

-Successful big businesses realise the importance of having a world-class brand and making full use of its potential.
-Branding is much more than your choice of corporate colours, typefaces or catchy strapline, of course.
+Branding is much more than your choice of corporate colours, typefaces or catchy strapline.
 Branding is best defined as the experience customers have when they engage with your business, so it extends to such things as how you dress and how you answer the phone or communicate by email.
 Your business might be small, but that doesn’t mean you should have limited ambitions.
 Having a brilliant brand can help you to punch above your weight.

 2 Consider your name

-Changing your trading name isn’t a decision to be taken lightly, because it can have serious implications for the reputation you have established.
-But having a trading name that screams ‘sole trader’ or small local firm will severely hamper your ambitions.
+Changing your trading name isn’t a decision to be taken lightly because it can have serious implications for the reputation you have established.
+But having a trading name that screams "sole trader" or "small local firm" could hamper your ambitions.
 Changing your sole trader business name is easy enough, but the hard (and costly) part can be making sure existing customers remain loyal.
-Changing the name of a limited company isn’t difficult or expensive either (£30 for a same-day service online), but you need to pick a name that makes you appear to be a bigger business.
+Changing the name of a limited company isn’t difficult or expensive either, but you need to pick a name that makes you appear to be a bigger business.

 3 Create a better website